open-contracting/kingfisher-process/docs/querying-data.rst

 .. code-block:: sql

    SELECT
        data
    FROM
        data -- raw OCDS JSON data is stored as jsonb blobs in the `data` column of the `data` table JOIN
        compiled_release ON data.id = compiled_release.data_id -- join to the `compiled_release` table to filter data from a specific collection
    WHERE
        collection_id = 584
    LIMIT 3;

-To get data from a different collection, change the ``collection_id`` parameter.
+To get data from a different collection, change the ``collection_id`` condition.

 To get data from a collection containing releases or records, join to the ``release`` or ``record`` tables rather than the ``compiled_release`` table.

 .. tip:: Rendering JSON using Redash

    If you are using OCP's Redash instance, you can render the results of a query as pretty printed and collapsible JSON by clicking the '+ New Visualization' button, setting the visualization type to 'table' and setting the data column to display as JSON.

 Calculate the total value of completed tenders in a collection
 --------------------------------------------------------------

-In OCDS, the tender value is stored in the ``tender.value`` `Value <https://standard.open-contracting.org/latest/en/schema/reference/#value>`__ object which consists of a numeric ``.amount`` property with an associated ``.currency``.
+In OCDS, the tender value is stored in the ``tender.value`` `Value <https://standard.open-contracting.org/latest/en/schema/reference/#value>`__ object which consists of a numeric ``.amount`` field and a string ``.currency`` field.
 The tender status is stored in the ``tender.status`` field.

 To access the properties of a JSON object use the PostgreSQL ``->`` operator.
-The ``->`` operator takes a jsonb object and the name of a key as inputs and returns the value of the key as a jsonb value.
-The ``->>`` operator returns the value as a string.
+The ``->`` operator takes a JSONB object and a property's name as input, and returns the property's value as a JSONB value.
+The ``->>`` operator returns the value as a literal value (like text or integer).

 The following query calculates the total value of completed tenders in collection 584:

 .. code-block:: sql

    SELECT
        sum((data -> 'tender' -> 'value' -> 'amount')::numeric) AS tender_value,
        data -> 'tender' -> 'value' ->> 'currency' AS currency
    FROM
        data
    JOIN
        compiled_release ON data.id = compiled_release.data_id
    WHERE
        collection_id = 584
    AND
        data -> 'tender' ->> 'status' = 'complete'
    GROUP BY
        currency;

 .. tip:: Filtering on status fields

-  The ``tender``, ``award`` and ``contract`` objects in OCDS all have a ``.status`` property.
+   The ``tender``, ``awards`` and ``contracts`` objects in OCDS all have a ``.status`` field.

-  Consider which statuses you want to include or exclude from your analysis, for example you might wish to exclude pending and cancelled contracts when calculating the total value of contracts for each buyer.
+   Consider which statuses you want to include or exclude from your analysis; for example, you might want to exclude pending and cancelled contracts when calculating the total value of contracts for each buyer.

    The `OCDS codelist documentation <https://standard.open-contracting.org/latest/en/schema/codelists/#>`__ describes the meaning of the statuses for each object.

 Calculate the top 10 buyers by award value
 ------------------------------------------

 Details of the buyer for a contracting process in OCDS are stored in the ``parties`` `section <https://standard.open-contracting.org/latest/en/schema/reference/#parties>`__ and referenced from the ``buyer`` `OrganizationReference <https://standard.open-contracting.org/latest/en/schema/reference/#organizationreference>`__ object.

-Since a single contracting process can have many awards, e.g. where lots are used, the ``awards`` `section <https://standard.open-contracting.org/latest/en/schema/reference/#award>`__ in OCDS is an array.
+Since a single contracting process can have many awards, e.g. when divided into lots, the ``awards`` `section <https://standard.open-contracting.org/latest/en/schema/reference/#award>`__ in OCDS is an array.
 The award value is stored in the ``awards.value`` object.

 The following query calculates the top 10 buyers by the value of awards for collection 584.

-The PostgreSQL ``jsonb_array_elements`` function used in this query expands the ``awards`` array to a set of jsonb blobs, one for each award.
+The PostgreSQL ``jsonb_array_elements`` function used in this query expands the ``awards`` array to a set of JSONB blobs, one for each award.

-The ``cross join`` in this query acts like an inner join between each row of the data table and the results of the ``jsonb_array_elements`` function for that row.
+The ``CROSS JOIN`` in this query joins each row of the data table with each result of the ``jsonb_array_elements`` function for that row.

 .. code-block:: sql

    SELECT
        data -> 'buyer' ->> 'name' AS buyer_name,
        sum((awards -> 'value' -> 'amount')::numeric) AS award_value,
        awards -> 'value' ->> 'currency' AS currency FROM
        data
    JOIN
        compiled_release ON data.id = compiled_release.data_id
    CROSS JOIN
        jsonb_array_elements(data -> 'awards') AS awards
    WHERE
        collection_id = 584
    AND
        (awards -> 'value' -> 'amount')::numeric > 0 -- filter out awards with no value
    AND
        awards ->> 'status' = 'active'
    GROUP BY
        buyer_name,
        currency
    ORDER BY
        award_value desc
    LIMIT
        10;

 Use the `PostgreSQL documentation <https://www.postgresql.org/docs/current/functions-json.html>`__ to learn more about operators and functions for working with JSON data.

 .. tip:: Organization identifiers

-  For simplicity, the above query groups by the ``buyer.name`` field.
+   For simplicity, the above query groups by the ``buyer_name`` column.
 Using organization names as a dimension in your analysis can be unreliable, since spellings and abbreviations of the same organization name can differ.

    OCDS recommends that publishers provide `organization identifiers <https://standard.open-contracting.org/latest/en/schema/identifiers/#organization-ids>`__ so that the legal entities involved in a contracting process can be reliably identified.

-  The identifier for an organization in OCDS is stored in the ``.identifier`` property of the entry in the ``parties`` section for the organization.
+   The identifier for an organization in OCDS is stored in the ``.identifier`` field of the entry in the ``parties`` section for the organization.

 Querying other collections and fields
 -------------------------------------